-Nice for a romantic stroll, the countryside idyll continues in the café itself; with a canopy of trailing plants above, blooms wherever you look and a well-stocked nursery to peruse.
-Due to the restrictions of such a quiet neighbourhood, they're only open for lunch and they really get booked up, so think ahead in order to enjoy dishes like burrata with chilli, butter leaves, pomegranate and oregano (£13.50) or Haye Farm porchetta with sage, capers, chard, honey and roast parsnips (£29.50) in verdant surrounds.
-We like to indulge in their seasonal takes on a bellini whenever we visit: currently a pink orange bellini with Petersham prosecco.
-Lovely.
+Perfect for a romantic stroll, the countryside idyll continues in the café itself; with a canopy of trailing plants above, blooms wherever you look, and a well-stocked nursery to peruse.
+Due to the restrictions of such a quiet neighbourhood, they're only open for lunch (and Friday supper clubs) and they really get booked up, so think ahead in order to enjoy dishes like pine nut-stuffed red mullet or Haye Farm lamb in verdant surrounds.
+We like to indulge in their seasonal takes on a bellini: currently a rhubarb offering.

 Petersham Nurseries, Church Lane, Off Petersham Road, Richmond, TW10 7AB

-The restaurant to visit when you want to splash the cash: Galvin at Windows
+7. The restaurant to visit when you want to splash the cash: Galvin La Chapelle

-Galvin at Windows, 35 Spital Square, Spitalfields E1 6DY
+Galvin La Chappelle, 35 Spital Square, Spitalfields, E1 6DY

-Cruise in between 5-7pm for half a dozen with a pint of Guinness for a bargainous £10 accompanied by a live band.
-For Valentines there's a set menu, of course, with snacks, starters, mains, cheese and pudding coming in at £75 — and the chance to sample some of that famous sourdough with chicken liver parfait and their much-hyped Brixham turbot.
+Cruise in between 5-7pm (Wednesday to Saturday) for half a dozen with a pint of Guinness for a bargain price.
+For Valentines there's a set menu, of course, with six courses coming in at £70 — and the chance to sample some of that famous sourdough with chicken liver mousse.
 Take someone special and watch the compliments roll in.

-The restaurant with champagne at the press of a button: Bob Bob Cité
+9. The restaurant with champagne at the press of a button: Bob Bob Ricard City

 For true romance we require champagne.
-Enter: Bob Bob Cite, the Golden Square original’s younger, naughtier and far, far, flashier brother.
-The Orient Express inspired interiors are a sight to behold: we've never seen such glitz, so dress to impress (dress code is strictly 'elegant') and enjoy the whole super-luxurious spectacle of it all.
+Enter: Bob Bob Ricard City (formerly known as Bob Bob Cité), the Golden Square original’s younger, naughtier and far, far, flashier brother.
+After a 2021 makeover, the 1980s banker vibes are gone, softened down with opulent furnishings similar to those in the original Soho venue.
+Think glitz, so dress to impress (dress code is strictly 'elegant') and enjoy the whole super-luxurious spectacle of it all.

-You will need extremely deep pockets, but one of the City's most glamorous restaurant is a great shout for treating your beau to a press of the famous champagne button; it lives on in its newest postcode.
-Team your bubbles with their signature chicken pie (a luxurious, golden crusted thing of beauty) or their version of steak tartare — it involves caviar, obviously — and try not to wince at the prices.
+You will need extremely deep pockets, but one of the City's most glamorous restaurants is a great shout for treating your beau to a press of the famous champagne button.
+Every table is equipped with one.
+Team your bubbles with their signature chicken and champagne pie (a luxurious, golden crusted thing of beauty) or their version of steak tartare — it involves caviar, obviously — and try not to wince at the prices.
 Sub zero vodka shots optional.

-Bob Bob Cité: 122 Leadenhall Street, Level 3, The City EC3V 4AB
+Bob Bob Ricard City: 122 Leadenhall Street, Level 3, The City, EC3V 4AB